Life in USA

 You can drive in USA on your home country license if it is valid and is in English.
 Each state has different time period though.

-I still recommend to get state driving license as early as possible even if plan to not drive or use your foreign license.
-Buying car on visa is easy but you may want to wait for couple of weeks before you can take the plunge.
+I still recommend to get state driving license as early as possible even if you plan to not drive.
+Buying car on visa is easy.

 Once you finish the above tasks, your life in USA will start running smoothly.
-Do not apply for each credit card offer which comes your way in Walmart or other stores as applying reduces your credit history points.
+Do not apply for each credit card offer which comes your way in Walmart or other stores.

 Credit Karma Account – Free Credit History Score

 They validate your identity using your SSN number and would open your account only after verification.
-Your SSN data takes time to be added to various credit score managing companies like Experian.
+Your SSN data takes time to be added to various credit score managing companies like Experian, TransUnion and others.
 So, wait for 3 months and then create an account.

 Send Money to Home Country